mtho-ngoza/mzansigig/public/legal/privacy-policy.md

 With your consent, we may send:
 - Platform updates
 - New feature announcements
-- Tips for using Kasigig
+- Tips for using MzansiGig
 - Promotional offers

 ### 11.2 Opting Out